Overview and hiking guide to the old-growth forests of Stanley Park.

 2) Stanley Park Big Tree Tour: the major big tree areas connected via a three hour self-guided walk (in progress)

-It is quite easy to visit the parks largest trees, including the thickest western red cedar at over 5m (16.5′) diameter and the tallest Douglas-fir at 65m (214.5′) tall.
-These productive conifer forests grow higher than mid-size skyscrapers in adjacent downtown.
-Perhaps, more significant than the parks coniferous giants are the parks deciduous trees.
+It is quite easy to visit the parks largest trees, including the thickest western red cedar at over 5m (16.5′) diameter at breast height (dbh) and the tallest Douglas-fir at 63m (208′) tall.
+These productive conifer forests grow higher than mid-size skyscrapers in the adjacent city centre.
+Perhaps, more significant than the parks coniferous giants are the parks native maples and alders.
 The park contains the largest recorded big leaf maple tree in BC (Acer macrophyllum), which is perhaps the largest Maple tree in Canada!
-(Unless this sugar maple (Acer saccharum) in Ontario is larger).
+(Unless this Ontario sugar maple is larger).
 At third beach, grows the largest recorded red alder in BC, though pruning may have reduced it to now being the second largest recorded red alder in BC.

 Although it is believed that most of the tallest Douglas-firs in the park were logged by the 1930’s (Stoltmann 1987) the old-growth forests are still a vital legacy of Vancouver’s natural history.
 Due to the park’s high traffic and the obvious heritage value, please tread respectfully and, if you are in a group, considering keeping some distance from the most ancient trees to minimize trampling of their roots.